 Add some garlic croutons and a few mussels to decorate your dish for even more flavor.

-For a true Breton meal, accompany your dish with a glass of hard cider or white wine.
+For a true Breton meal, accompany your dish with a glass of hard apple cider or white wine.

 Bretons truly have a Celtic soul and a sailor’s heart.
 Their culture is linked closely to the sea and they’re excellent fishermen.